Frequently Asked Questions

 What should I do if I have an issue with my purchase or shipping?

-We no longer run a store so the first step is to confirm where you purchased your Arduboy and contact their customer support first.
-If you purchased from our old store and still need support, or would just like to let us know about your experience with a distributor please use the contact form to reach our customer support.
+The first step is to confirm where you purchased your Arduboy and contact their customer support first.
+If you purchased from our store and need support, or would just like to let us know about your experience with a distributor please use the contact form to reach our customer support.

 Issues related to the physical product